grimme-lab/qc2-teaching/doc/scf.rst

 the same.

-Integral calculations can quickly be very obscure depending on the way a basis set is stored and mainly handle implementation specific details of the program to perform the integral evaluation in some clever way.
+Integral calculations can quickly be very obscure depending on the way a basis set is stored and mainly handle implementation-specific details of the program to perform the integral evaluation in some clever way.
 We use a simple basis set here to teach you the basic principle of integral evaluation.